The Power of Love (Jennifer Rush song): Release history

-Other cover versions
+Cover versions

-The Spanish version of Jennifer Rush's "The Power of Love", "Si tu eres mi hombre y yo tu mujer" was introduced by Dominican singer Ángela Carrasco in 1986 and became very popular throughout Latin America.
-The same version was later recorded by a number of Latin artists including Yolandita Monge, Amanda Miguel, and La India.
-La India's version of the song peaked at number thirty-eight on Hot Latin Songs chart in the United States.
-Brazilian singer Rosana recorded a Portuguese version of the song, titled "O Amor e o Poder", which was included on the soundtrack of 8PM prime time telenovela Mandala (1987–88), as the theme song for lead character Jocasta (Vera Fischer).
-Her version was largely successful, becoming the sixth most played song in the country in 1988, as well as Rosana's biggest hit.
-It was also included on the tracklist for her album Coração Selvagem and propelled its sales, selling over 300,000 copies.
-Wilfrido Vargas's New York Band covered the song in merengue which peaked at number thirty-seven on the Hot Latin Songs chart.
-It was also covered by Los Melódicos and Dulce López from La Academia.
-Italian dance act Fits of Gloom released their version in 1994 with vocals by British singer Lizzy Mack which reached No. 49 on the UK Singles Chart.
+The Spanish version of Jennifer Rush's "The Power of Love", titled "Si tu eres mi hombre y yo tu mujer", was introduced by Dominican singer Ángela Carrasco in 1986 and became widely known across Latin America.
+The same adaptation was later recorded by several Latin artists, including Yolandita Monge, Amanda Miguel, and La India.
+La India's rendition reached number 38 on the Hot Latin Songs chart in the United States.
+Brazilian singer Rosana recorded a Portuguese version, "O Amor e o Poder", which appeared on the soundtrack of the 8PM prime time telenovela Mandala (1987–88) as the theme for the lead character Jocasta (Vera Fischer).
+Her version achieved major commercial success, becoming the sixth most played song in Brazil in 1988 and marking the peak of Rosana's career.
+It was also included on her album Coração Selvagem and contributed to its strong sales, which exceeded 300,000 copies.
+Wilfrido Vargas's New York Band recorded a merengue version that peaked at number 37 on the Hot Latin Songs chart.
+Italian dance act Fits of Gloom released their version in 1994 with vocals by British singer Lizzy Mack, reaching number 49 on the UK Singles Chart.